seanox/aspect-js/manual/en/datasource.md

 generating dynamically data and content and can already be done with the fetch method, which is based on locators.
 Sometimes it is necessary to work directly with the XMLDocument.
-In these cases the transform method can be used, because the method accepts XMLDocument as well locator (also in mix).
+In these cases the transform method can be used, because the method accepts XMLDocument as well locator (also in a mix).

 ```javascript
 DataSource.fetch("xml://paper", "xslt://article");